maichmueller/plangolin/docs/ThundeRL/README.md

 ## ThundeRL

-- Located in `rgnet/rl/thundeRL` and `experiments/rl/thundeRL`
+- Located in `rgnet/rl/thundeRL`
+- Entrypoint found at `rgnet/rl/thundeRL/entrypoint.py`
-- Optimized RL approach based on two core assumptions:

-1. **Small Training Problems**: The problems are small enough to be fully enumerated as state space.
+- Optimized RL approach based on the assumption of **small training problems**: The problems are small enough to be fully enumerated as state space.
+For example, Blocksworld only has blocks objects, hence predicates scale only with the number of blocks given.
+The number of states that can be enumerated scales as the following:
-2. **One-Step Rollout**: The rollout length is only one step, after which the loss is computed.
+  - 4 blocks:     125 states
+  - 5 blocks:     866 states
+  - 6 blocks:   7,057 states
+  - 7 blocks:  65,536 states
+  - 8 blocks: 695,417 states.
+  - 9 blocks: 8,145,730 states.

-Under those assumptions we can reduce the problem to a supervised setup utilizing prefetched data and minimizing host / device memory transfers.
+When limiting the object count we can reduce the problem to a supervised setup utilizing prefetched data, precomputed metrics, and tailored training signals (e.g. Policy Gradients with an optimal critic).

 #### Key Differences from General RL Approaches